-June 30,
+September 30,

-2014 2013
+2013

-Deferred revenue, current portion \$ 9,493 \$ 9,402
+Deferred revenue, current portion \$ 11,047 \$ 9,134

-Deferred revenue, non-current portion 2,646 1,577
+Deferred revenue, non-current portion 3,159 1,587

-Total deferred revenue \$ 12,139 \$ 10,979
+Total deferred revenue \$ 14,206 \$ 10,721

 Our ACV related to M&S contracts that create deferred revenue in our financial statements has generally increased year-to-year in recent years.
-Our M&S revenue growth and its increasing percentage of our total revenue are primarily due to our ongoing efforts to increase M&S contract renewal rates, the growing installed base of our software products in the marketplace, and the decline in software license revenue in recent periods.
+Our M&S revenue growth and its increasing percentage of our total revenue are primarily due to our ongoing efforts to increase M&S contract renewal rates, the growing installed base of our software products in the marketplace, and the decline in software license revenue some of our recent periods.
 The installed base growth creates a compounding effect for M&S renewals.
 This effect is due to the cumulative number of licensed software installations sold over multiple years that create M&S renewals in any single year predictably (and in line with our expectations) exceeding the number of new software licenses we sell in a single year.
 While we expect this compounding effect to continue to grow, if sales of our on premise enterprise products were to decrease, then new sales of M&S contracts could decrease as well given the typical bundling of M&S contracts with enterprise software solution sales.

 Our ACV related to contracts for which we will deliver services, earn revenue, and be paid in future periods increased in 2014 compared to 2013.
-This increase was primarily due to continued growth of M&S sales from which we will earn revenue in future periods.
-Substantially all purchasers of our EFT software licenses also purchase an M&S contract which in turn also makes them candidates for M&S renewals in future years.
-This pattern of activity can create a compounding effect for M&S renewals as a result of the cumulative number of licensed software installations sold over multiple years that create M&S renewals in any single year predictably (and in line with our expectations) exceeding the number of new software licenses we sell in a single year.
-We expect this compounding effect to continue to grow, even as we potentially increase software license revenue in future periods.
+This increase was primarily due to continued growth of M&S sales which we believe results from our programs designed to provide high-quality and responsive M&S services to our customers Substantially all purchasers of our EFT software licenses also purchase an M&S contract which in turn also makes them candidates for M&S renewals in future years.
 As our enterprise products become a larger portion of our total revenues, we believe M&S revenues will continue to increase.